magalhaes-andre/magalhaes-andre/readme.md

 :wave:  Hi there!
 My name is André and i am a software engineer.
-Admired by clever solutions i'm currently aiming to learn a bit of everything and deep dive on my daily work needs.
+Admired by clever solutions, i'm currently aiming to learn a bit of everything and deep dive on my daily work needs.

 :notebook:  What am i learning? (as of 10/12/2022 🗓️)
 - 🎯Front End development with React